Corporate Governance

 A newly appointed Director will have to submit himself for retirement and election at an AGM immediately following his appointment and thereafter, be subjected to retirement by rotation.

-Each member of the NC has abstained from voting on any resolution with respect to the assessment of his own performance for re-nomination as a Director.
+Each member of the NC has abstained from voting on any resolution with respect to the assessment of his own performance for re-nomination as Director.

 The Board has set the maximum number of 10 listed company board representations that any Director of the Company may hold at any one time.
 All Directors have complied with this requirement.
-A Director with multiple board representations is expected to ensure that sufficient time and attention is given to the affairs of the Company.
-The NC is of the view that the number of directorships a Director can hold and his principal commitments should not be prescriptive as the time commitment for each board membership will vary.
+A Director holding multiple board representations is expected to ensure that sufficient time and attention is given to the affairs of the Company.
+The NC is of the view that the number of directorships a Director can hold and his principal commitments should not be prescriptive as the time commitment for each board membership varies.

 Board Performance